Council Boss, Ekiti NLC, NULGE, Dignitaries Celebrate Chief Adijat Bimbo Yusuf’s Retirement.

 By Olamide Akinwumi.

-Speaking at the ceremony, the Acting Head of Local Government Administration, Prince Adegoke Oladimeji, praised the retiree for her commitment and diligence.
-“Her absence will be deeply felt.
-The Local Government Administration is grateful to have worked with her,” he said.
+Speaking on behalf of the Executive Chairman, Hon.
+Stephen Oluwagbenga Oluwatuyi, the Acting Head of Local Government Administration, Prince Adegoke Oladimeji, commended the retiree’s outstanding career, noting that her absence would be deeply felt.
+"It will not be the same here without her.
+The Local Government Administration is grateful to have worked with her," he said, while wishing her success in her next phase of life.

-Similarly, NLC Chairman Comr.
-Kolapo Olatunde described her as a dedicated and loyal officer, recalling their work together from 2019 to 2022 when she was a member of the NLC Administrative Council.
+Similarly, Comr.
+Kolapo Olatunde, Chairman of the NLC in Ekiti State, described Mrs. Yusuf as a diligent and loyal officer.
+Recalling their time working together between 2019 and 2022 when she was a member of the Administrative Council of the NLC, he lauded her commitment to excellence.
 “She is a shining example of what public service should be,” he remarked.

 ![]() |

-On behalf of other directors, Mrs. Kehinde Akode congratulated her on her achievements and prayed for divine guidance in her future endeavors.
-Friends and colleagues also shared fond memories of her time in service, describing her as a dedicated journalist and civil servant.
+Speaking on behalf of other directors, Mrs. Kehinde Akode congratulated Mrs. Yusuf on her remarkable achievements and prayed for divine guidance in her future endeavors.

 Comr.
 Olamide Akinwumi also described Chief (Mrs.) Yusuf as an energetic, supportive, and dedicated journalist who contributed meaningfully to humanity.